Apophyllite, Gyrolite, and Prehnite

 Couldn't load pickup availability

+Photos are taken under bright studio lighting.
 More photos and video available upon request.
 Contact us.